 Schönbrunn Palace was the Habsburg rulers‘ primary summer residence in Hietzing, Vienna.
 It’s one of the country’s most significant architectural, cultural and historical landmarks, built in Rococo style.
 It is...

 The Hofburg is the former Habsburg dynasty rulers‘ main imperial palace and today serves as the Austrian President’s official residence and workplace.
 Located in the middle of Vienna, it was...

 Vienna, Austria's capital, is one of the places that will charm you on a first sight and will compel you to come back to it to discover more.
 Elegantly seated on the banks of river Danube, this ancient city is...

-Austria is a Central European country with stunning nature, rich history and amazing cultural heritage.
-Mozart, Schubert, Strauss, are notable few of famous composers born in Austria, and are just...
+Austria is a Central European country with stunning nature, rich history, and amazing cultural heritage.
+Mozart, Schubert, Strauss, are notable famous composers born in Austria and are just a small...